Policy

 Lymphocyte Proliferation Test (BeLPT) results;

-biopsy or autopsy; or if pathological tissue cannot be obtained then a
+autopsy; or if pathological tissue cannot be obtained then a high-resolution

-coal miners’ pneumoconiosis, asbestosis, or any other occupational disease of
+miners’ pneumoconiosis, asbestosis, or any other occupational disease of the

 mesothelioma)